-Overview of the effectiveness of counsel in the post-trial area:
+Overview of the effectiveness of counsel post-trial area:

 Is governed by Strickland v.
 Washington 466U.S.
 668 (1984), and United States v.
 Lewis , 42 M.J.
 1 (C.A.A.F.
 1995).
 See also United States v.
 MacCulloch , 40 M.J.
 236 (C.M.A.
 1994); United States v.
 Brownfield , 52 M.J.
 40 (C.A.A.F.
 1999); and, United States v.
 Lee , 52 M.J.
 51 (C.A.A.F.
 1999).
 See also Section XXVIII infra .

-Defense counsel should have an accused co-sign RCM 1105/1106 submissions, or sign an acknowledgement that the matters submitted are all that the accused wishes to submit; and,
+Defense counsel should have an accused co-sign RCM 1105/1106 submissions, or sign an acknowledgment that the matters submitted are all that the accused wishes to submit; and,

 A practice that would demonstrate on the record that the appellant received both proper written advice on post-trial rights and the opportunity to submit post- trial matters to the convening authority.
 The ACCA notes with approval the amendments to the Military Judges’ Benchbook, DA Pam 27-9, paras.
 2-4-2 and what he can submit to the convening authority.